gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ![Screenshot of publishing Gatsby site with Surge](surge-deployment.png)

 Open the web address listed on the bottom line (`lowly-pain.surge.sh` in this case) and you'll see your newly published site!

-## Good work!
+Good work!

+## What's coming next?

 In this tutorial, you've installed Gatsby, played in the development environment, and deployed your first site!
 Awesome!
 We hope you're enjoying yourself so far.
-Feel free to continue now to
-[the second part of the tutorial](/tutorial/part-two/) or go exploring around the rest of the site.
+Feel free to continue now to part two of the tutorial, ["Introduction to using CSS in Gatsby"](/tutorial/part-two/), or go exploring around the rest of the site.